damko/freedommarks-browser-webextension/README.md

+# EDIT 2023-09-05

+I'm archiving this projects as it's probably too old to be updated or useful to anyone.

+Apologies for the long queue of unanswered issue.

+---

+I personally changed my approach towards bookmarks and since a few years now I'm using this workflow:

+* I send myself an email with the URL and, eventually, additional notes
+* the "envelop icon" present in Firefox next to the URL bar is very comfortable for sending
+* when I need to bookmark a group of tabs, I use the [Save Tabs FF extension](https://github.com/mnba/save-tabs) to quickly create the email content.
+I send the email with my email client.
+* when I need to search for a bookmark I use my email client search functionality

+The main advantages of this approach:

+* super simple
+* hard to break, always works
+* works on any device
+* easily accessible, even from phone
+* easy to add any kind of note regarding the bookmark
+* easy to share (email forwarding)
+* easy to search

+---

 # Browser extension for Nextcloud Bookmarks

 This is a cross-browser extension for [Nextcloud Bookmarks](https://github.com/nextcloud/bookmarks), a very popular bookmark application for Nextcloud.